Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Application to von Mangoldt functions

-The main tool to compute the local constants will be the formula~\cite[(3.1.5.6)]{laumon-signes}: for any closed point $x$, if $K$ is an $\ell$-adic complex on the \emph{trait} $\Pp^1_{(x)}$ and $F$ is a lisse $\Qlb$-sheaf on~$\Pp^1_{(x)}$ of rank~$r(F)$, then we have
+The main tool to compute the local constants is the formula~(\ref{eq-3156}) for twisting by a lisse sheaf: for any closed point $x$, if $K$ is an $\ell$-adic complex on the \emph{trait} $\Pp^1_{(x)}$ and $F$ is a lisse $\Qlb$-sheaf on~$\Pp^1_{(x)}$ of rank~$r(F)$, then we have